xerolinux/xerolinux.github.io/content/projects.md

 {{< figure src="https://i.imgur.com/VA2tycb.jpeg" alt="specs" class="center-image" >}}<br />

-Until then, if you want to enjoy said rice on your system, feel free to teleport to [**Github**](https://github.com/xerolinux/xero-layan-git) to see how you can do that...
-And have fun.
+Until then, if you want to enjoy said rice on your system, feel free to teleport to [**Github**](https://github.com/xerolinux/xero-layan-git) to see how you can do that.
+And have fun. 😀

 ### Xero-Plasma Install Script

 Hmm...
 With the help of this script you will be able to install **Plasma** in one of 4 methods as you can see in the image below.
-Not only that, it will also install the nVidia-dkms drivers and do necessary steps to get things working without you having to lift a finger...
-Oh yeah it will also fix **PipeWire** and **Bluetooth**..
+Not only that, it will also install the nVidia-dkms drivers and do necessary steps to get things working without you having to lift a finger.
+Oh yeah it will also fix **PipeWire** and **Bluetooth**.

 {{< figure src="https://i.imgur.com/DJjpFG8.png" alt="Tech" class="center-image" >}}<br />

 But please keep in mind that script is only intended for *Desktops* that have a single GPU _(nVidia or Intel)_.
 Yes, I am sorry about not being able to support hardware I do not own lol..
 However script will evolve as I get new hardware in.
-So for now feel free to teleport to [**Github**](https://github.com/xerolinux/xero-plasma) to see how use this script...
+So for now feel free to teleport to [**Github**](https://github.com/xerolinux/xero-plasma) to see how use this script.
 And let me know what you think.